MAGIC: Few-Shot Mask-Guided Anomaly Inpainting with Prompt Perturbation, Spatially Adaptive Guidance, and Context Awareness: Proposed method

+Our approach works by transferring the location of a real anomaly from our training set onto the target normal image.
+The process has two key inputs: the target normal image $I_N$ and a newly generated mask $M$ (which we aim to place).
+To find the correct placement for $M$, we first sample a reference anomaly pair ($I_A, M_{GT}$) from our few-shot training set.
+We use this reference pair only to find a semantically plausible location.
+Instead of relying on unstable single-point alignment~\cite{oquab2023dinov2}, CAMA selects three keypoints from the reference mask $M_{GT}$, namely the centroid and two boundary points, for a more robust mask transfer.

+The alignment process begins by extracting the three keypoints, namely center $p_c$, upper $p_u$, and lower $p_\ell$ keypoints, from our reference mask $M_{GT}$.
+These points are sampled from the edge of the mask region and share the same $x$-coordinate such that they lie on the same vertical line.
+Using a pretrained semantic correspondence model~\cite{zhang2024telling}, we then match these three keypoints from the reference image $I_A$ to the target normal image $I_N$.
+This yields three similarity maps $S_u, S_c$, and $S_\ell$.
+The most likely upper and lower correspondence points in the normal image are then found as $q_u^* = \arg\max_{(x,y)} {S}_u(x,y)$ and $q_\ell^* = \arg\max_{(x,y)} {S}_\ell(x,y)$ respectively, which together define a ``semantic candidate line'' $\mathcal L$ on the target image.

+With this line defined, we estimate the optimal new center point of the mask $q_c^*$, which should lie on the candidate line $\mathcal L$.
+We constrain our search to $\mathcal L$ and select the point that both lies within the object's foreground mask $M_f$ (extracted using U$^2$-Net~\cite{Qin2020U2NetGD}) and maximizes the score in the center similarity map $S_c$.
+This is formalized as:

-Then, the initial anomaly mask $M$ is redrawn by moving the centroid of the (white) anomaly mask to $q_c^\star$, resulting in the aligned mask $M_a$.
-To ensure the anomaly remains within object regions, we perform logical AND operation between \(M_a\) and \(M_f\) to yield final $M_a$.
+Finally, we take the newly generated mask $M$ (from our mask generator) and translate it so its centroid aligns with this optimal point $q_c^\star$.
+This gives the aligned mask $M_a$.
+To ensure the anomaly remains perfectly within the object's bounds, we perform a logical AND operation with the foreground mask to yield the final mask $M_a \leftarrow M_a \cap M_f$.